-In February 2018, there were only 300 beds left in the entire prison system.
+In February 2018, the prison population was rising so fast there were only 300 beds left in the entire prison estate.
 If the Government wants to avoid building the new mega prison planned at Waikeria, some quick fixes need to be applied.
 We need some strategies which are easy to implement and which will substantially cut the prison population within the next six years.
 Here’s why.

 1) New Zealand’s short electoral cycle:

 Given that New Zealand has a three-year electoral cycle, the 15-year time span proposed by Labour to cut the prison muster is totally unrealistic.
-Governments are often in power for six years, occasionally for nine.
+Governments are often in power for six years, occasionally for nine – although political commentator, Matthew Hooten, is suggesting “Jacinda Ardern risks being the first one-term Prime Minister since Walter Nash.”

 The Labour-led Government doesn’t have 15 years to get on top of the problem.